xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 | Vectorized logical OR  | `vor`    |
 | Plain formatting       | `al~`    |

-Binary operation is vectorized elementwise:
+Binary operation is vectorized element-wise:

 `[0, 1] vand [2, 3]` evaluates to `[0, 3]`.